This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Nonstick Baking Pan – I love these pans so much.
 Easy to clean and nothing sticks!

-- Silicone Cooking Utensils Set – This set has every utensil you could ever need, including a marinade brush for the butter mixture that goes on top of this easy lobster.
+- Silicone Basting Brush – For brushing on the butter mixture that goes on top of this easy lobster recipe.

 Easy Broiled Lobster Tail Recipe

-The Best Broiled Lobster Tail Recipe (Fast & Easy)
+Best Broiled Lobster Tail Recipe (Fast & Easy!)

 Recipe VideoTap on the image below to watch the video.